vectordotdev/vector/docs/usage/configuration/transforms/regex_parser.md

 ---
-description: Accepts `log` events and allows you to parse a field's value with a Regular Expression.
+description: Accepts `log` events and allows you to parse a log field's value with a Regular Expression.
 ---

 <!--